Rockets beat Nuggets 119-114 for 12th straight win.

 Nikola Jokic had 21 points and 14 rebounds for Denver, which had its four-game winning streak snapped.
 Will Barton added 25 points.

-Harden scored 14 points in the last 2:47 of the first quarter and assisted on Houston’s other two baskets to end the period when the Rockets extended the lead from five to 13.
+That was when Harden took over.
+He scored 14 points in the last 2:47 of the period and assisted on Houston’s other two baskets to end the period, when the Rockets extended the lead from five to 13.

 Houston led by as many as 18 but Denver rallied in the fourth.
 Jokic’s tip with 2:12 left made it 110-106 and after Joe Johnson missed from the corner, Gary Harris had a chance to cut it to a point with a 3-pointer.
 But the Nuggets’ leading scorer, who finished with six points on 2-of-12 shooting, misfired and Harden hit two more free throws to make it 112-106 with 1:17 left.

 His step-back jumper with 46 seconds left clinched it for Houston.